radcamp/radcamp.github.io/AF-Biota/03_ipyrad_partII_CLI.md

 clustering threshold as step 3 to identify sequences between samples that are probably sampled from the same locus, based on sequence similarity.

+**Note on performance of each step:** Steps 3 and 6 generally take considerably longer than any of the steps, due to the resource intensive clustering and alignment phases.
+These can take on the order of 10-100x as long as the next longest running step.

 ```
 %%bash